pip-services/pip-services-docs/content/en/python/components/log/console_logger.md

 ### Description

-The  ConsoleLogger provides a logger that writes log messages to console.
+The  ConsoleLogger class provides a logger that writes log messages to console.

 Important points